Defending Those With Alzheimer’s or Dementia in a Criminal Prosecution

 Protecting Your Loved One’s Rights

-You should not face the criminal prosecution of a loved one with a mental health condition, such as Alzheimer’s disease or dementia in the criminal justice system.
+You should not face the criminal prosecution of a loved one with a mental health condition, such as Alzheimer’s disease or dementia, in the criminal justice system.
 LEWIS & DICKSTEIN, P.L.L.C. can help navigate the criminal legal system when a loved one with cognitive decline or any similar condition faces charges, which can often feel overwhelming.
 These charges are complex, and the consequences can be severe, so it is essential to immediately seek guidance and support from a dedicated attorney who understands the legal intricacies and the profound challenges posed by cognitive decline.
-If a loved one with dementia or Alzheimer’s disease is being prosecuted for a crime, you need the right defense attorney to ensure your loved one is not convicted of a crime they did not intend to commit.
+If a loved one with dementia or Alzheimer’s disease is charged with a crime, you need the right defense attorney to ensure your loved one is acquitted of a crime they did not intend to commit.

 How are people with dementia or Alzheimer’s charged with a crime?

 The criminal legal system is not well equipped to care for individuals with cognitive memory disorders who are accused of and investigated for a crime.
 In Michigan, if a crime is alleged against you, the prosecutor’s office decides whether to bring forth charges.
 Often, the prosecutor’s office issues a warrant to arrest someone for a crime based solely on the police report.
-During this pre-charge phase, a dedicated and zealous pre-charge defense attorney can make a difference.
+A dedicated and zealous pre-charge defense attorney can make a difference during this pre-charge phase.
 If someone with a cognitive memory loss diagnosis is accused of or investigated for a crime, hiring an attorney to stop charges from ever being filed keeps them from suffering through the court system and risking a wrongful conviction and sentence.
 LEWIS & DICKSTEIN, P.L.L.C. has a history of success intervening in the pre-charge phase of an investigation and convincing the prosecutor and police not to press charges.

 Crimes Commonly Associated with Dementia or Alzheimer’s Disease